 Doctor shopping is the practice of seeking out multiple doctors – often to either: (1) obtain a specific diagnosis or medication or (2) find one that agrees with you on your disability or illness.

-Doctor shopping is not just a practice that some patients participate in, but also the insurance companies.
+Doctor shopping is not just a practice that some patients participate in, but also the long term disability insurance companies.
 In this article, we will go into depth about the practice of doctor shopping.

 When we talk about doctor shopping, we are not talking about people who are looking for a second opinion on a diagnosis.
 We are talking about people who spend time finding doctors that agree with them on their diagnosis and often will prescribe them with the medications that they request.
 An example of this would be a person who thinks they have rheumatoid arthritis, but their primary care doctor says they do not.
 If this person continues to consult with multiple doctors until they get rheumatoid arthritis diagnosis, this would be considered doctor shopping.